 Corps' Preferred Plan H.R.
-4785/S. 2470/S. 2773 Ecosystem Restoration Authority Ecosystem restoration as a project purpose.
+2864 (109 th Congress) Ecosystem Restoration Authority Ecosystem restoration as a project purpose.
 Required that UMR-IWW operations be modified to address cumulative environmental impacts and improve ecological integrity consistent with requirements to avoid any adverse effects on navigation.
 Reference to Feasibility Report or Combined Plan Combined plan approved as a framework.
-No language approving the report or plan as a framework; however, the language required restoration projects to be carried out in accordance with the general framework outlined in the final feasibility report.
-Initial 15-Year Authorized Activities (a)Fish Passage and Dam Operations, (b) Programmatic Restoration Authority for multiple project types, (c) Land Acquisition limited to 35,000 acres.
+Authorized activities to be carried out in accordance with the general framework outlined in the Feasibility Report (Senate)/ Chief's Report (House).
+Initial 15-Year Authorized Activities (a) Fish Passage and Dam Operations, (b) Programmatic Restoration Authority for multiple project types, (c) Land Acquisition limited to 35,000 acres.
 List of 15 project types to be carried out in accordance with the general framework outlined in the final feasibility report.
 Adaptive Management Corps recommended an adaptive management strategy that includes organizations (River Management Council, Science Panel, and River Management Teams), systemic studies, & evaluation of restoration measures.
-Established an advisory panel to provide guidance in the development of each quadrennial report.
-(See Continued study and Monitoring for complementary provisions.)
+Established an Advisory Panel to provide guidance in the development of each quinquennial report.
+(See "Continued Study and Monitoring" for complementary provisions.)
 Continued Study and Monitoring Report after 15 years.
-Implementation report by June 30, 2005 and every 4 years after that.
-Reports would include baselines, benchmarks, and priorities, and measures in progress to meet the objectives.
+Implementation report by June 30, 2007 (House)/ 2008 (Senate), and every 5 years after that.
+Reports would have included baselines, benchmarks, and priorities, and measures in progress to meet the objectives.
 Cost Share Mixture of 100% federal elements, & ones shared 65% federal & 35% nonfederal.
 Same as recommended by the Corps.
-Total Ecosystem Restoration Authorizations (Est. Federal & Nonfederal) \$1.46 billion (\$1.33 billion & \$0.13 billion) \$1.46 billion (\$1.33 billion & \$0.13 billion) Appropriations Limitation No comparable provision.
-Land acquisition limited to \$35 million in federal funds used for land acquisition.
+Total Ecosystem Restoration Authorizations \$1.46 billion (Est. \$1.33 billion federal & Est. \$0.13 billion nonfederal) \$1.58 billion (federal/nonfederal split not available) Appropriations Limitation - No comparable provision. - Land acquisition limited to \$35 million per year. - Individual measures limited to \$25 million.
+Authorization of \$209 million for fish passage and \$41 million for dam point control. - Individual measures limited to \$25 million.
+Authorization of \$226 million for fish passage and \$43 million for dam point control.